WHAT IS GALACTOSEMIA?

 However, galactose is also produced by the body.
 This means that diet alone does not prevent the long-term consequences of Galactosemia.
 A treatment for those living with Galactosemia is desperately needed.

 Newborn screening for Classic Galactosemia involves a dried blood spot test, where a sample of blood is taken from the heel.
 The blood is tested for GALT enzyme activity and total levels of galactose.
 If GALT enzyme activity is very low or completely undetected, or if there are high levels of galactose, the patient may have Classic Galactosemia.
-A genetic test will be performed to confirm the diagnosis.
+A genetic test is performed to confirm the diagnosis.

-- Sepsis
+- Dysmetria

 - Cataracts

-- Learning delays
+- Learning disabilities

-- Behavioral and emotional issues
+- Behavioral impairments

 - Anxiety